The Commission of Inquiry into Forensic DNA Testing in Queensland

 Next steps

-Queensland Health will continue to work with government agencies, stakeholders and the public to action interim report findings, and support Queenslanders affected by these findings and recommendations.
-Developing a reform framework will establish a way forward for quality, timely and innovative forensic DNA services that support the integrity of the Queensland justice system.
+Queensland Health will continue to work with government agencies, stakeholders and the public to action final recommendations, and support Queenslanders affected by these findings and recommendations.

 Support